scaruby/scaruby/README.md

 * Base64 encode/decode
 * Every SReader/Swriter can be used in `for-expression`, which is implemented as `foreach` method.
 * Support reading text/binary content from SURL
-* No overloading!
+* Minimize overloading!
 Instead, use type classes or default arguments
 * Additional features will be added as needed

 ## Usage